The Trevor Project

 The Trevor Project is an American nonprofit organization founded in 1998.
-Focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth, they offer a toll-free telephone number where confidential assistance is provided by trained counselors.
+Focused on suicide prevention efforts for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth, they offer a toll-free telephone number where confidential assistance is provided by trained counselors.
 The stated goals of the project are to provide crisis intervention and suicide prevention services for youth (defined by the organization as people under 25), as well as to offer guidance and resources to parents and educators in order to foster safe, accepting, and inclusive environments for all youth, at home, schools and colleges.
+The Trevor Project also operates the internet forum TrevorSpace.

 History

 The project was founded in 1998 in West Hollywood, California, by Celeste Lecesne, Peggy Rajski, and Randy Stone.
-They are the creators of the 1994 Academy Award–winning short film Trevor, a dramedy about Trevor, a gay thirteen-year-old boy who, when rejected by friends because of his sexuality, makes an attempt to commit suicide.
+They are the creators of the 1994 Academy Award–winning short film Trevor, a dramedy about Trevor, a gay thirteen-year-old boy who, when rejected by friends because of his sexuality, attempts suicide.
 When the film was scheduled to air on HBO television in 1998, the filmmakers realized that some of the program's young viewers might be facing the same kind of crisis as Trevor and began to search for a support line to be broadcast during the airing.
 They discovered that no such helpline existed and decided to dedicate themselves to forming the resource: an organization to promote acceptance of LGBTQ youth, and to aid in crisis and suicide prevention among that group.

 The Trevor Lifeline was established with seed funds provided by The Colin Higgins Foundation and HBO's license fee.
 As a result, it became the first nationwide, around-the-clock crisis and suicide prevention helpline for LGBTQ youth.
 The project also provides online support to young people through the project's website, as well as guidance and resources to educators and parents.

-In November 2009, the project was contracted by the Tulare County Suicide Prevention Task Force, located in Tulare County, California.
-With this agreement, the project received public funds for the first time.
-In June 2009, seven Tulare County volunteers completed The Trevor Project Lifeguard Workshop Facilitator training.
-“Lifeguard workshops” have been done in schools in Tulare County municipalities, including Dinuba, Lindsay, Porterville and Visalia, as well as in Hanford in adjacent Kings County.